AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

 --qual_indel: One or more expressions used with INFO fields to quality filter INDELs.
 Default: "QUAL < 200.0 || MQ < 25.0 || DP < 30".

 >[!NOTE]
-QUAL: A confidence measure of the variant; MQ: Mapping quality; DP: Filtered reads that support each of the reported alleles (depth)
+QUAL: A confidence measure of the variant; MQ: Mapping quality; DP: Filtered reads that support each of the reported alleles (depth).
+More info [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants).